-The DEF Gauge displays the actual level of Diesel Exhaust Fluid in the DEF tank.
-Diesel Exhaust Fluid (DEF) is required to maintain normal vehicle operation and emissions compliance.
-More information is available in the Electronic Vehicle Information (EVIC) or Driver Information Display (DID) section under the heading of Diesel Exhaust Fluid (DEF) Warning Messages.
+- 5. DEF Gauge - The DEF Gauge displays the actual level of Diesel Exhaust Fluid in the DEF tank, Diesel Exhaust Fluid (DEF) is required to maintain normal vehicle operation and emissions compliance.
+If something is wrong with the gauge, a DEF Warning Message or Malfunction Indicator Light (MIL) will be displayed.
+More information is available in the Electronic Ve- 4 hicle Information (EVIC) or Driver Information Display (DID) section under the heading of Diesel Exhaust Fluid (DEF) Warning Messages.